glinerosuarez/movie_recommender/README.md

 Getting Started
 ---------------

-* You will need Python version 2.7.5 or up to get started.
+* You will need Python version 3.7 to get started.
 * Install scikit-learn.
 Use [scikit-learn Installation Docs][2].
 * Download project files directly using the .tar.gz or .zip links above.
 * Hack!